 The symbol for the Mexican Peso is the same as the dollar sign ($) which can lead to some confusion.
 To distinguish whether the symbol refers to dollars or pesos, you may sometimes see it presented as MX$ or the value with the letters “MN” after it, e.g. $100 MN.
 The MN stands for Moneda Nacional, meaning "National Currency."
 These photos of Mexican bills in circulation will give you an idea of what Mexican money looks like.

 01 of 07

 Miguel Hidalgo y Costilla (1753 - 1811) is pictured on the face of the Mexican one thousand peso bill.
-He is considered the father of Mexican independence as he played an important role in the beginning of Mexico's War of Independence.
-You may not come across this denomination of bill at all since they are used very rarely, but if you do, be sure to use it to pay a bill for a large sum at a restaurant, hotel or shop because it can often be difficult to get change at small establishments or on the street for one thousand or even five hundred peso bills.
+He is considered the father of Mexican independence as he played an important role at the beginning of Mexico's War of Independence.
+You may not come across this denomination of bill at all since they are used very rarely, but if you do, be sure to use it to pay a bill for a large sum at a restaurant, hotel or shop.
+It can often be difficult to get change at small establishments or on the street for 1,000 or even 500 peso bills.
 Plan accordingly!

 02 of 07